earthly/website/blog/_posts/2021-12-14-golang-http.md

 ---
 If you want to build a simple JSON HTTP web service that runs natively on a Linux server, then Golang is a great choice.
 At least this is what I've been told, my coworkers are big fans and report having a small memory footprint, a shallow learning curve, and an excellent standard library.

-So in this article, I'm going to give it a try with a simple project I've want to build: an activity tracker.
+So in this article, I'm going to give it a try with a simple project I've been wanting to build: an activity tracker.
 You see, I'm a bit out of shape, and I'd like to start tracking my activity levels.
 It will be a bit of a toy application, but I'm hoping it will encourage me to start adding more activity to sedentary winter habits.

 ( Maybe I should exercise as a first step instead, but coding this up seems more fun.)